hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 <!--
 <p style="font-size: small;"> <a href="/helion/openstack/">&#9664; PREV | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/faq/">NEXT &#9654; </a></p>
 -->
-# HP Helion OpenStack&reg; Configuring Fiber Channel Zone Manager
+# HP Helion OpenStack&reg; Configuring Fibre Channel Zone Manager

 If Block Storage is configured to use a Fibre Channel volume driver that supports Zone Manager, update cinder.conf to add the following configuration options to enable Fibre Channel Zone Manager.